Did your recent attempt at making muffins leave you wondering what went wrong? Perhaps they turned out a bit denser than expected.

 Having the trapped air is a crucial part of the process.
 This trapped air is going to expand when you start baking the batter in the oven.

-The expansion process is actually what makes the muffins turn out fluffy.
-You’ll have light, fluffy muffins if you ensure that you use room-temperature ingredients.
+The expansion process is actually what makes the muffins turn out fluffy, which is why it’s crucial that you use room-temperature ingredients.

 This means you should take the time to set your ingredients out on the counter before you want to get started.
-The milk, eggs, and butter will need time to warm up and reach room temperature.
+The milk, eggs, and butter will need time to warm up.

 Factor this in and don’t try to rush things by using ingredients that are still cold.
 You’ll be more likely to be disappointed by the muffins lacking the fluffiness that you want if you aren’t patient.